½cupvegetable shortening(110g, or butter, if you'd like an all butter crust)

 With the food processor on, add the ice water--just enough for the dough to just come together.
 You may have to pause and give it a stir with your hands, as some portions of the dough will be wetter or dryer.
 Dump the dough onto a clean, floured surface and knead gently into a ball.
 No need to overwork the dough!
 Wrap it in plastic and transfer to the refrigerator to rest for 30 minutes.

 Now, back to the filling.
 In a heavy-bottomed pot, heat 2 tablespoons of olive oil over medium-high heat.
 Add the garlic and onions, and cook until translucent.
+Add 1/2 cup of white wine to deglaze the pan.
+Let reduce for 5 mins or so.
 Next, add the carrots and cook for another 10-15 minutes, stirring occasionally.
 Next, add the bell pepper and cook for about 3 minutes.

 Add the butter, stirring to help it melt, and allowing the vegetables to cook further.
 When the butter is completely melted, turn down the heat to low, and add in ¾ cup of flour.
 Stir the flour and vegetable mixture constantly for 2 minutes.